morpheuslord/QuadraInspect/README.md

 - The APK file or target must be declared before starting any attack
 - The Attacks are seperate entities combined via this framework doing research on how to use them is recommended.
 - The APK file can be ether declared ether using `args` or using `SET target` withing the tool.
+- The target APK file must be placed in the `target` folder as all the tool searches for the target file with that folder.

 ### Main Module